lgenesius/Rock-Paper-Scissor/README.md

-# Rock-Paper-Scissor
+# Rock-Paper-Scissor Game
-Rock Paper Scissor Game in website
+This is repository for Rock Paper Scissor game in website.
+The purpose of making this repository is to practice Javascript DOM Manipulation.

+## Links to This Project

+## Technologies
+▸ HTML<br>
+▸ CSS<br>
+▸ Javascript<br>
+▸ Visual Studio Code<br>